SatnamPC/android-interview-questions-2025/README.md

 deffered.await() await function will help us to get the result.

 “**Launch** - Launch function doesn’t return any result, and it is just like fire and forget.”
-It will return a job object which will be used to cancel the job”.<br/>
+It will return a job object which will be used to cancel the job”.

 >val job = CoroutineScope(Dispatchers.IO).launch {  }<br/>
 >job.cancel()